open-formulieren/open-forms/docs/installation/setup_configuration.rst

 After deploying Open Forms, it needs to be configured to be fully functional.
-The command line tool ``setup_configuration`` assist with this configuration by loading a YAML file in which the configuration information is specified
+The command line tool ``setup_configuration`` assist with this configuration by loading a YAML file in which the configuration information is specified.

 You can get the full command documentation with: